zarexalvindaria/observability/README.md

 **SLOs:**

 1. 99.95% of uptime per month
-2. .03% 40x/50x responses per month.
+2. .03% of 40x/50x responses per month.
 3. Application responses should be served within 1500 ms.

 **SLIs:**

 1. The average 20x or 30x responses of the web application for the month of October 2021 is 97.99%.
 2. 1.5% of the total incoming requests had 50x responses for the month of October 2021.
-3. It took an average of 465microsecond for incoming requests to be served for the month of October 2021.
+3. It took an average of 465 microsecond for incoming requests to be served for the month of October 2021.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.